felipap/creepy/ROADMAP.md

 - [ ] Web: MCP.
 - [ ] Document how to configure for self-use.
 - [ ] Support custom labels for locations.
-- [ ] App: see locations on the map.
+- [ ] Web: see locations on the map.
 - [ ] Web: two factor auth?
 - [ ] Mobile: Beacon animation.
-- [ ] Mobile: sync proactively.
-- [ ] Mobile: Allow me to navigate freely.
+- [ ] Mobile: Allow me to navigate around the map freely.
+- [ ] Mobile: Recenter button.
+- [x] Mobile: sync proactively.
 - [x] Auth between web and mobile.
 - [x] Find a way to protect the web app without fancy auth.
 - [x] Get rid of Clerk.